 When the friendly part has been completed, You have a period of 7 days to report the accident to the insurance company, so it is not necessary to sign the friendly party immediately after having suffered an accident.

 What to do if we don't have a valid friendly copy

 In the event that none of the drivers involved in the accident has the approved model of friendly part for the Member States of the European Union, one can act in two different ways:

 - When both drivers are clear who has been responsible for the accident, they should only exchange the number of their insurance policy, as well as the insurer's data and the personal data of the drivers.
 In addition, it is recommended to take a photo of the accident to test how it has occurred.

 - If the drivers do not agree on who is responsible for the accident or how it has occurred, it is advisable to notify the Local Police or the Civil Guard so that they take note of the events and try to clarify them through a report.

 The fundamental thing is, without a doubt, having a good Car insurance that covers damages not only to third parties, but also their own.

-To find the best insurance, the best thing is to hire the services of a good insurance consultancy, such is the case of Euroteide Seguros, Insurance experts with more than 24 years of experience operating in the southern area of Tenerife.
+To find the best insurance, the best thing is to hire the services of a good insurance consultancy, such is the case of Euroteide Insurance, Insurance experts with more than 24 years of experience operating in the southern area of Tenerife.